scalabridgelondon/lesson-plans/level1/expressions-types-values.md

 > What does this evaluate to?

-*Hopefully, they'll use the repl and get the answer "he"* *We're leading towards the idea that a method will evaluate to a different value depending on it's arguments*
+*Hopefully, they'll use the repl and get the answer "he"* *We're leading towards the idea that a method will evaluate to a different value depending on its arguments*

 > Can you predict what `hello.take(4)` would evaluate to?
 What is the meaning of the argument passed to `take`?